moleculerjs/site/source/0.12/docs/service.md

 {% endnote %}

 ## ES6 classes
 If you like better ES6 classes than Moleculer service schema, you can write your services in ES6 classes.

-There are two ways to do it:
+There are two ways to do it.

 ### Native ES6 classes with schema parsing